-Somewhere west of Ogallala, rocketing across the plains at ninety-six in a sixty-nine Fury, a twangy voice on the radio lectured us with the old song: love and marriage, love and marriage, go together like a horse and carriage.
+(first posted at the other site in 2007 and in 2011 here) Somewhere east of Laramie, rocketing across the plains at 96 in a ’69 Fury, a twangy country singer on the radio lectured us with the old song (first made famous by Sinatra): “love and marriage, love and marriage, they go together like a horse and carriage”.
 My two female traveling companions and I exchanged glances, laughed and sang along: “…you can’t have one without the other.”
-In that moment everything crystallized: what it meant to be nineteen in 1972, free as a bird, barreling down the interstate with two friends in a big, powerful American sedan.
+In that moment everything crystallized: what it meant to be nineteen in 1972, free as a bird, barreling down the interstate with two beautiful girls in a big, powerful American car.

-Back in the day, the Niedermeyer family would stop at church to pray for a safe trip before all six of us squeezed into our barely mid-sized ’62 Fairlane penalty-box.
+Back in the day, the Niedermeyer family would stop at church early in the morning to pray for a safe trip before all six of us squeezed into our barely mid-sized ’62 Fairlane penalty-box and headed west.
 God drove a hard bargain for our safe-keeping: two seemingly endless days spent sweating on the CIA-interrogation approved clear plastic seat covers, second-guessing our pilot’s passing skills.

 Papa drove like the stereotypical newly-minted immigrant driver; in the vein of Borat.
 His tentativeness trying to pass trucks on the crowded two-lane Highway 30 or US 6 taught us what we couldn’t articulate: decisiveness (and good judgment) inspires confidence; hesitation… doesn’t.
 The tension in the Ford was thicker than the greasy truck-stop steaks we admired from afar.
 After a particularly hair-raising episode my older sister refused to return to her seat after a stop at a roadside gas station.
 For a while, anyway.
 Thankfully, daily hikes in the glorious Rockies relieved our accumulated stress (and restored regularity).